-If the paddle levers ⇒ page 137, fig. 101 are used in the normal or sport programme, the system switches temporarily to tiptronic mode.
-To exit "Tiptronic" mode again, press the right paddle lever ⊕ towards the steering wheel for approximately one second.
+If the paddle levers \Rightarrow page 141, fig. 105 are used in the normal or sport programme, the system switches temporarily to tiptronic mode.
+To exit "tiptronic" mode again, press the right paddle lever \Rightarrow towards the steering wheel for approximately one second.
 You will also leave tiptronic mode if the paddle levers are not moved for a certain time.

-The gear paddle levers on the steering wheel can be operated with the gear lever in any position and with the vehicle in motion.
+• The gear paddle levers on the steering wheel can be operated with the selector lever in any position and with the vehicle in motion.